Rules

 • 2 points per completed CW QSO

-For Non-Kentucky Station operators (USA, Canada, and DX)
+Non-Kentucky Station operators (USA, Canada, and DX):

 Score Calculation